-Jerry Lewis (born Joseph Levitch) is a comedian who rose to fame thanks to his partnership with the aforementioned Dean Martin in the 1940s and ‘50s and then in a lengthy string of his own zany films, including The Bellboy, The Ladies Man, and The Nutty Professor.
+Jerry Lewis (born Joseph Levitch, 1926-2017) was a comedian who rose to fame thanks to his partnership with the aforementioned Dean Martin in the 1940s and ‘50s and then in a lengthy string of his own zany films, including The Bellboy, The Ladies Man, and The Nutty Professor.
 Some of Martin and Lewis’s hit films included Scared Stiff, Hollywood or Bust, and The Caddy.

 Jane!
 Stop this ...

 See above note on The Jetsons.

 Neptune is the god of water and the sea in Roman mythology.
 He was the brother of Jupiter and Pluto and a patron of horses.
 His Greek counterpart is Poseidon.

 [Imitating Jerry Lewis.]
 Whoa!
 What’s the matter? –[Imitating Dean Martin.]
 Jerry, were you messing with this? –[Jerry.]
 Ooohh!
 That cuts it, Dean!

 See previous notes on Dean Martin and Jerry Lewis.

 Well, I better tell June to hold supper.